Mathias Énard, Compass. New Directions (in the U.S.) and Fitzcarraldo (in the U.K.), March 2017.

 Roland Buti, The Year of the Drought.
 London: Old Street Publishing, forthcoming.

 Claude Arnaud, Jean Cocteau.
 Co-translated with Lauren Elkin.
-Yale University Press, forthcoming.
+Yale University Press, August 2016.

 Matthieu Ricard, Altruism.
 Co-translated with Sam Gordon.
 Little, Brown & Co., June 2015.